Fiware/showcase.gsma.dataModels/specs/howto.md

 }
 ```

-In the case of the keyValue format (also known as _Simplified Entity
+In the case of the key-value format (also known as _Simplified Entity
 Representation_ in the
 [NGSI v2](http://fiware.github.io/specifications/ngsiv2/stable/) specification),
 values are directly mapped to the keys, and metadata are not covered: